Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 Automated backups allow you to recover your database to any point in time within a "retention period".
 The retention period can be between one and 35 days.
 Automated backups will take a full daily snapshot and will also store transaction logs throughout the day.
 When you do a recovery, AWS will first choose the most recent daily back up, and then apply transaction logs relevant to that day.
 This allows you to do a point in time recovery down to a second, within the retention period.

 Automated backups are enabled by default.
-The backup data is stored in S3 and you get free storage space equal to the size of your dabase.
+The backup data is stored in S3 and you get free storage space equal to the size of your database.
 So if you have and RDS instance of 10GB, you will get 10GB worth of storage.

 Backups are taken within a defined window, storage I/O may be suspended while your data is being backed up and you may experience elevated latency.